Skip to main content

 GRP explained

-The basic answer to the question, “What is GRP” is that it’s a combination of glass fibre and plastic or polymer.
+The basic answer to the question, “What is GRP” is that it’s a combination of glass fibre and polymer or polymer.
 Among its desirable properties are its high strength to weight ratio and superb durability, as well as being electrically non-conductive, lightweight, non-corroding, and radar and radio wave transparent.

 What is GRP made of?